lawrenceslng/Packer-Terraform_Example/README.md

 ## Prerequisites

-Before starting, you should make sure you have the following installed:
+Clone this repository and follow along with either the manual steps or the semi-automated steps.
+But before starting, you should make sure you have the following installed:

 - Packer